eduvpn/documentation/ADD_NODE.md

 The `apiUrl` will look like this:
 `https://vpn.example.org/vpn-server-api/api.php`.

-Now you should be able to setup the node:
+Now you should be able to configure the node:

     $ vpn-server-node-server-config
     $ vpn-server-node-generate-firewall --install

+This should generate the OpenVPN configuration files and generate and install the firewall rules.